Guide: Initial git setup and mycode repo

 Close your current shell and open a new one.
 Repeat the check step above in the new shell and confirm the new shell is also properly configured.

 If you confirm your configuration is persistent, skip the step below.
-If it is not persistent and you are using bash and the macOS Terminal, use the additional customization below to add persistence.
+If it is not persistent and you are using the bash shell and the macOS Terminal, add persistence with this additional customization.

 1. (only if needed) Find the file named .bash_profile in your home directory.
 If no such file exists, use the touch command to create an empty file with that name.
 Open that file in a text editor and append the following line verbatim: